 Forced arbitration clauses are also included in many used car sales contracts.
 Car dealers who purposefully commit fraud against their customers can use forced arbitration as a way to shield themselves from liability.

 In 2005, four individuals and two couples, all African American, filed suit in federal court against Jim Koons Automotive Companies, a major Washington, D.C., area dealership.
 They alleged that they had been victims of racial discrimination when they financed their purchases through the dealership because they were charged higher interest rates than similarly situated white customers.
-The court required them to take the case to arbitration because the “Buy Order” for their purchases (though not the financing agreement that was the focus of their complaints) contained a binding mandatory arbitration clause.
-To do this, the six claimants would have had to pay a total of $85,800 in arbitration fees.
+The court required them to take the case to arbitration because the \”Buy Order\” for their purchases (though not the financing agreement that was the focus of their complaints) contained a mandatory arbitration clause.
+To arbitrate the case, the six claimants would have had to pay a total of $85,800 in arbitration fees.
 After a lengthy dispute, Koons agreed to pay the fees.
-The dealer subsequently agreed to a settlement in which they paid the buyers, but admitted no wrongdoing.
+The dealer subsequently agreed to a settlement in which they make payments to the buyers, but admitted no wrongdoing.